havemaps/hmwt-documentation/README.md

 googleHybrid;
 ```
-12. Do a find and replace (command + F) for anything else that remains as `layer_OSMStandard_0` and replace it with `googleHybrid`
+14. Do a find and replace (command + F) for anything else that remains as `layer_OSMStandard_0` and replace it with `googleHybrid`

   ![Image is a screenshot showing the Atom find and replace window.](images/replaceVar.png "Replace with googleHybrid")

-7. Open **find and replace** (command + F) to find all instances of **http:** web addresses and replace it with **https:**.
+15. **Make your map secure**: Open **find and replace** (command + F) to find all instances of **http:** web addresses and replace it with **https:**.
 Only do this with web addresses and **NOT** any http instances within a variable name or tag).
 This is necessary so that the final map does not create an insecure connection on websites.
 If this is not done, the website the map is embedded will appear as insecure.

   ![Image is a screenshot showing http web address](images/http.png "Change all http: to https:")

   ![Image is a screenshot showing the change to an https web address](images/https.png "Change all http: to https:")

-13. (Optional) Edit the legend to reflect the changes made such as the new basemap name and to remove the old marker image.
+16. (Optional) Edit the legend to reflect the changes made such as the new basemap name and to remove the old marker image.

 14. Use command + F to find the line that begins with `L.control.layers`.